ZosiaZamoyska/ZosiaZamoyska/README.md

 I am a second year master student at KAIST, majoring in Industrial Design.
 I research Human-Computer Interaction (HCI) under the guidance of professor [Andrea Bianchi](https://make.kaist.ac.kr/andrea).
-My interest is specifically in digital fabrication, with previous projects focusing on 3D printing. 💻 I am interested in exploring opportunities for computational fabrication for crafters, specifically crocheters. 🧶
+My interest is specifically in digital fabrication, with previous projects focusing on 3D printing. 💻 I am interested in exploring opportunities for computational fabrication for crafters and crafting technology, with focus on crochet. 🧶

 I received my undergraduate degree in Industrial Design and Computer Science (double major) from [KAIST](https://www.kaist.ac.kr) with an excellence in leadership.
 I graduated from number one high school in Poland, [XIV LO im.
 Stanislawa Staszica](https://staszic.waw.pl/), where I studied in Matex (class with an university-level based mathematics curriculum) profile.